dylanslewis/stylesync/Sources/StyleSyncCore/Templates/README.md

 }
 ```

-could generate a file named `UIColor+StyleGuide.swift` that looks like:
+could generate a file named `UIColor+DesignSystem.swift` that looks like:
 ```swift
 //
 //  Style Guide v1.1